watchexec/cargo-watch/README.md

 [inotify limit]: https://watchexec.github.io/docs/inotify-limits.html

-### Docker: it's not responding correctly to signal or has trouble managing processes
+### Docker: it's not responding correctly to signals or has trouble managing processes

 Cargo Watch (and Watchexec underlying) does not currently support running as PID 1.
 It will probably work for basic uses, but you should consider using a supervisor,